The Architects of Hyperspace

-The Architects of Hyperspace is a novel by Thomas R. McDonough published by Avon Books in 1987.
+The Architects of Hyperspace is a science fiction novel by American writer Thomas R. McDonough, published by Avon Books in 1987.

 Plot summary

-The Architects of Hyperspace is a novel in which Ariadne Zepos, noted oceanographer, explores a labyrinthe alien complex in an attempt to puzzle out its origin and purpose.
+In the novel, oceanographer Ariadne Zepos tries to discover the origin and purpose of a tremendous labyrinth alien structure.

 Reception

 J. Michael Caparula reviewed The Architects of Hyperspace in Space Gamer/Fantasy Gamer No. 84.
 Caparula commented that "While I find the concept of benign trans-galactic intelligences somewhat overused, McDonough's scientific imagination lends credibility to the story, making for a satisfying read."